BrChung/ModernFolio/content/projects/TicTacToe/tictactoe.md

   - Nebular
 ---

-Give it a try, play Tic-Tac-Toe in real-time with friends on a single device or across the world on any internet connected device!
-Game state is saved online and login is simple with Google Sign-in.
+Play Tic-Tac-Toe in real-time with friends on a single device or across the world on any internet-connected device, give it a try!
+The game saves state online, and login is convenient with Google Sign-in.